liberodark/GW2-Wine/README.md

 #### Install :

-Just double clic on install select your folder and install it.
+Just double click on install select your folder and install it.

-PS : Progress bar not work at now but when is finish you have message Install Complete
+PS : Progress bar does not work now but when the install is finished you will receive an Install Complete message

 #### Run :

-Just double clic on desktop shortcut in menu or desktop.
+Just double click on desktop shortcut in menu or desktop.

 ## Linux Compatibility :